berkes/drupalyuibasetheme/genesis_DARK/css/README.txt

     Uncomment or add the required stylesheets in your subthemes .info file.

-  _all-subtheme-tidy.css
+  _all-dark-tidy.css
-    The is a copy of _all-subtheme.css but with all the empty selectors and comments removed.
+    The is a copy of _all-dark.css but with all the empty selectors and comments removed.
 Use this if you only want a very basic starter CSS file.
 See your subthemes .info file for instructions on how to enable the use of this stylesheet.

-  _all-subtheme.css
+  _all-dark.css
-    The all-subtheme stylesheet is all the modular stylesheets aggreated into one.
+    The all-dark stylesheet is all the modular stylesheets aggreated into one.
 Use this if you run into Internet Explorer's max 30 stylesheet issue or if you need to reduce http requests and cannot use the CSS aggregation and compression feature of Drupal 6.